integrations-Polygon/zkevm-bridge-maticjs-demo/README.md

 - Always ensure you're providing valid Ethereum addresses (42 characters long) and valid transaction hashes (66 characters long).
 - If you encounter any errors during any operation, the script will display an error message.
 Read the error details to understand and rectify the issue.

+For further assistance, please refer to the zkEVM bridge's official documentation or contact support.

 ### **Feedback & Limitations:**

 - **[depositClaim()](https://wiki.polygon.technology/docs/zkevm/maticjs/zkevm-client-erc20/#depositclaim)** - While this method is referenced in the ERC20 Methods section of the documentation, it doesn't currently specify that the **"claim"** process is automated and the users don’t have to explicitly call this method.
 This omission can mislead new developers who rely on the documentation for scripting, causing them to mistakenly incorporate this method into their codes.
 Often, this results in errors, primarily because the claim either isn't claimable or has already been auto-claimed.
 The error messages provided are cryptic, often presenting as hexadecimal codes, making it challenging for developers to decipher the issue.